A Study Finds that 79% of Gamers Play Retro Games

 There’s a tendency in society to believe that everything newer is also automatically better.
 The concept of innovation has become intrinsically tied to progress, meaning that many people are constantly waiting for the next best thing and are always ready to discard the items purchased not long ago.
 However, innovation isn’t always what it is touted to be.
 While there’s the case that legitimate progress does often come into play, it’s also not uncommon for it to be mostly hype sometimes, with nothing to back it up.

 Since things change so quickly, people tend to do much less follow-up.
-Not only does this mean that the newer solutions are typically created without careful consideration, but many also view the past with derision.
-Older games are considered poorer quality by default and may even be considered silly or overly simplistic.
+Not only does this mean that the newer solutions are typically created without careful consideration, but many also view the past with disdain.
+Older games are considered poorer quality by default and may even be regarded as silly or overly simplistic.

 However, if the trend for retro gaming shows us anything, the new isn’t always superior to the old.
 We might have much to learn from the past regarding design and processes.
 Many cultural and subcultural histories are out there waiting to be explored and delivered their lessons to the present and future if only the public is prepared to listen.